shftan/craigslistSearcher/README.md

 # craigslistSearcher

-Search Craigslist for postings made today that match a user's requests (section and keywords), and email matching postings to the user.
+Search Craigslist for postings that match a user's requests (keywords, Craigslist category, US city), and email daily updates to the user.
 Never search Craigslist manually again!

-Disclaimer: Last updated in 2012.
+Disclaimer: Last updated in 2012